dkeightley/Docker-lab-Dockerfile/README.md

 Our manager has tasked us with a very important project, aparently customers are complaining that our Random Cat Generator has been down for some time.
 It's super urgent - Sev 1, interwebs down/down or something.

-We only know a little bit about the app, and that the previous engineer who deployed it was our Senior Principal Full Stack Engineer who rage quit, and now all we have is the source code.
+We only know a little bit about the app, the previous engineer has rage quite and all we have is the source code and a few details.

 So far we know: